matsengrp/gctree/docs/quickstart.rst

 like ``xvfb-run`` to provide an X server for rendering the output trees.
 This may also require telling matplotlib to use a headless backend with ``export MPLBACKEND=agg``.

-.. command-output:: gctree infer outfile abundances.csv --root GL --frame 1 --verbose | tee gctree.inference.log
+.. command-output:: gctree infer outfile abundances.csv --root GL --frame 1 --verbose
   :shell:
   :ellipsis: 10